KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 [`--nice`](cmdline-nice) (or `--niceness`) \<value\>
 This value adjusts the computer CPU priority requested by kde-builder, and should be in the range of 0-20.
-0 is highest priority (because it is the least “nice”), 20 is the lowest priority.
+0 is highest priority (because it is the least "nice"), 20 is the lowest priority.
 This option defaults to 10.

 Changes the CPU priority given to `kde-builder` (and all processes used by `kde-builder` e.g. `make`(1)). \<foo\> should be an integer number